swe-students-fall2025/2-web-app-great/README.md

 ## User stories

-See instructions.
-Delete this line and place a link to the user stories here.
+This is the link to the user stories: https://github.com/swe-students-fall2025/2-web-app-great/issues

 ## Steps necessary to run the software